-The term “splurge” often has a negative reputation for being an irresponsible or bad choice — and while there are definitely times when splurging is not nearly as helpful as saving, I don’t think all splurging is bad or irresponsible.
+The term “splurge” often has a negative reputation for being an irresponsible, impulsive, and/or bad choice — and while there are definitely times when splurging is not nearly as beneficial as saving (especially in the long-run), I do NOT think “splurging” is always irresponsible, impulsive, bad, or even wrong.

 In fact, I think a few carefully thought-out splurges can really do a lot to brighten our mood, lift our spirits, and give us something extra to look forward to (going out to eat, attending a concert, shopping with friends, a small bouquet of flowers, a nice card, something new at home, etc.)